 You have taken the plunge and are now set to open the doors to your business.
-But have you done everything you can to ensure its success?
+But have you done everything you can to ensure it’s successful?
 This crucial post will allow you to put your business hat on and get on with all the important stuff that will help to drive your profits and boost customer satisfaction.

 The coffee shop market in the UK is seeing impressive growth.
 With coffee consumption now being fuelled by an interest in artisan, high-quality coffee beans, independent coffee shops and cafés can reap the benefits of this growing appreciation.